Define dementia. What is it?

 Common Symptoms of Dementia

 The signs and symptoms of dementia vary from one individual to another.
-Here are some of the common symptoms among dementia patients;
+Additionally, it also varies depending on the stages of dementia.
+Here are some of the common symptoms exhibited by people with dementia;

 - Difficulty in finding the right words to describe something.